LogtalkDotOrg/logtalk3/examples/NOTES.md

 	examples of public, protected, and private inheritance using both prototypes and classes/instances

+- `inlining`
+	simple example for illustrating and testing inlining of predicate definitions

 - `instmethods`
 	example of instance defined methods; also illustrates the use of "super calls" to call overridden method definitions